 There are several ways to obtain your BSN.
 Some prospective nurses graduate from traditional four-year degree programs.
 If you already have a bachelor’s degree in an unrelated field, you may be eligible for an accelerated degree program (ABSN) which allows you to graduate with a BSN in 16-24 months.

 Others may be eligible for an RN-to-BSN bridge program.
 This allows you to work as nurse while earning your degree.

 It may also help you negotiate a better salary and more responsibilities once you’ve entered the job market.

 Every registered nurse must pass the NCLEX-RN, a national exam that certifies you have a minimum level of skill and knowledge to practice safely.

 After you pass the NCLEX-RN, you are eligible to apply for a nursing license in your state and begin applying for jobs.

 Infusion nurses should have a strong knowledge of peripheral, midline, and central line venous catheters to include potential problems associated with the devices.
 They should also have a strong understanding of pharmacology and be comfortable with providing patient education.
 The best way to acquire this experience is to work as a bedside RN for a few years.

 Helpful skills and experience

 Aspiring infusion nurses should consider continuing education units on topics like:

-- Intravenous therapy and pharmacology
+- Intravenous medication therapy